EugeneGohh/graduate-take-home-assignment/README.md

 After signing up, user profile data such as `email` & `name` will be fetched & displayed on the UI.

-Kindly run this in development by running the command `npm start`.
+Feel free to run this in production by visiting https://graduate-take-home-assignment.vercel.app/.